MultiPoolMiner/MultiPoolMiner/README.txt

 - Controls any miner that is available via command line
 - Supports benchmarking, multiple platforms (AMD, NVIDIA and CPU) and mining on A Hash Pool, BlazePool, BlockMasters, Hash Refinery, MiningPoolHub, Nicehash, YiiMP, ZergPool and Zpool pools
 - Includes Watchdog Timer to detect and handle miner failures
-- Web GUI with dashboard and balances overview.
+- Comprehensive web GUI with dashboard and balances overview

 Any bitcoin donations are greatly appreciated: 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH